dhruvshan/carbonfootprintapp/README.md

 - Transport distance (type of transportation) in km
 - Recycling earnings (type of item recycled) in $
 - Energy consumption (electrical energy consumed per month) in kWh

+## Food Expenditure

+The carbon footprint from food consumed is calculated based on the users expenditure on specific types of food:
+- Seafood
+- Poultry
+- Beef/Red Meat
+- Vegetables
+- Pork

+Users are able to drag price sliders for each food type.
+The sum total of all the different Co2s is saved as foodCo2.